-Acute Febrile Illness (AFI), that goes by other medical terminologies including Acute Undifferentiated Fever (AUF), Acute Fever (AF) or Short Febrile Illness (SFI) is generally defined as a fever that subsides by itself in three weeks, or in some instances, lasts for a maximum period of a fortnight i.e. two weeks.
+Acute Febrile Illness (AFI), which goes by other medical terminologies including Acute Undifferentiated Fever (AUF), Acute Fever (AF) or Short Febrile Illness (SFI) is generally defined as a fever that subsides by itself in three weeks, or in some instances, lasts for a maximum period of a fortnight i.e. two weeks.
+Because the exact underlying causes of acute febrile illness are yet to be identified, doctors from the medical community worldwide have yet to reach a common consensus on the exact definition of acute febrile illness.

-Nevertheless, certain factors can be stated as triggering a rise in body temperature above the normal levels, which is 98.6 Fahrenheit or 37 Celcius and ultimately resulting in acute febrile illness.
+Nevertheless, certain factors can be stated as triggering a rise in body temperature above the normal levels, which is 98.6 Fahrenheit or 37 Celcius, and ultimately resulting in acute febrile illness.

 acute febrile illness

 These include an epidemic of certain infectious diseases due to geographical regions or seasonal changes in a particular country or city.
-The harmful microbes instigating AFI comprise viruses, bacteria, protozoa and rickettsia that cause malaria, scrub typhus, rickettsial fevers, dengue, leptospirosis and influenza.
+The harmful microbes instigating AFI comprise viruses, bacteria, protozoa, and rickettsia that cause malaria, scrub typhus, rickettsial fevers, dengue, leptospirosis, and influenza.
 Furthermore, in a minority of cases, signs of AFI are detected in the patient, but the exact causative aspect cannot be diagnosed.
-Also Read: Influenza Virus: Debunking Common Myths About The Contagious Disease

 Diagnosed Acute Febrile Illness (Diagnosed AFI)